manfredsteyer/tmp/index.md

 }
 ```

-Since the properties to be bound are neither observables nor Signals, the strategy OnPush cannot be used for improving the data binding performance.
+Since the properties to be bound are neither Observables nor Signals, the strategy ``OnPush`` cannot be used for improving the data binding performance.
 Upon closer inspection, we also notice that the ``loadRatings`` method updates the ``desserts`` array, even though its actual task -- loading ratings -- has nothing to do with it.

 Additionally, developers must remember that after any changes to the ratings, the ``desserts`` array must also be modified.
-This is exactly what can lead to hard-to-maintain code and hidden bugs -- especially when both desserts and ratings change at different points.
+This is exactly what can lead to hard-to-maintain code and hidden bugs -- especially when both ``desserts`` and ``ratings`` change at different points.
 Things become even more complex when additional data structures have to be taken into account in these calculations.
 The first rule of thumb presented here solves this issue.

 ## Rule 1: Derive State Synchronously